Skip to content ↓

 Specialist interventions include:

-Interventions provided by professionals such as Speech and Language therapists, physiotherapists and occupational therapists
+Interventions are provided by professionals such as speech and language therapists, physiotherapists and occupational therapists.

 Where appropriate, teachers are made aware of the focus of any intervention so that they can support children to generalise the skills learnt back to the classroom.